Primary Navigation Mobile

 Most of the jump starters you see below were tested almost to their limits.
 We tried them out on a set of used vehicles that were bought for under £1500 each.
 All had dead batteries at the time of testing, and we mounted the jump starters where they were based to see if we could kick some life back into them again.

 The conditions outside were mild and damp.
-Each vehicle hadn’t been driven for weeks between them, and this was deliberately done to try and simulate a situation where you might require a jump starter in the moment.
+Each vehicle hadn’t been driven for weeks between them, deliberately done to simulate a situation where you might require a jump starter in the moment.
 With an MG TF, we even left the lights on when parked to replicate somebody doing it accidentally.

 What we look for in jump starters